Lake Afton Park off limits after blue-green algae warning

 Others like fishing fanatic Clayton Hickman who lives here says he takes extra care to avoid it at a time like this.

-He learned his lesson more than a decade ago while fishing in another Kansas lake during a blue -green algea bloom.
+He learned his lesson more than a decade ago while fishing in another Kansas lake during a blue-green algae bloom.

 “You know you reel your fish in or something like this and you always go, ” said Hickman wiping his mouth with his hand.
 “There it’s transferred right there.
 It’s like the flu a bad flu.”